 Here are some other considerations:

-1. Water Treatment Certifications - Manufactures, like Puronics, have their filters tested by NSF (National Sanitation Foundation) itself.
+Water Treatment Certifications - Manufactures have their filters tested by NSF (National Sanitation Foundation) itself.
 On the tanks that we install will be a sticker with their certifications; it's a promising sign to you that the system does what it claims to do.

-Maintenance after Installation - Going with systems that require change out of filters can be come annoying and expensive, usually every 8 to 12 months or less if larger family home.
-We recommend a system like Puronics because the whole home water filtration system performs its own automated maintenance, like system flushes, and requires less frequent maintenance of a longer period of time.
+Maintenance after Installation - Going with systems that require change out of filters can become annoying and expensive, usually every 8 to 12 months or less if larger family home.
+We recommend a system like The Honest Water Filter Company or Novo because the whole home water filtration system performs its own automated maintenance, like system flushes, and requires less frequent maintenance of a longer period of time.

 Water Pressure into the Home - The flow rate of the filter, measured in GPM, will help you determine how quickly it will send water to all of your homes plumbing appliances.
 It is extremely important to understand how your well water system works to ensure you're buying the right whole house filtration system for your needs.
 If you purchase the wrong system it my cause a noticeable drop in pressure and cause water to not move fast enough to the called for appliance.